Plunging consumer credit spawns deceptive new credit card fees

 New credit card rules are to be broken

 Credit card companies are seeing revenues decline.
-But even with new credit card rules designed to protect consumers going into effect next month, credit card companies are trying harder than ever to burn customers with creative new fees.
+But even with new credit card rules designed to protect consumers going into effect next month, credit card companies are trying harder than ever to with creative new fees.
 CNNMoney.com reports that banks will be able to get around many of the new rules.
 For example, new rules cap late fees at $25 and do away with inactivity fees, but now more credit card companies are charging annual fees.

 Credit card companies hope you won’t notice